Douglas County Personnel Rule #12

 12.2 Cause of Disciplinary Action.
 Any violation of the Douglas County Personnel Rules or any action that is a direct hindrance to the effective performance of County functions, shall be considered good cause for disciplinary action.
 Such cause may include but is not limited to misconduct, inefficiency, incompetence, insubordination, deceit, intoxication, dishonesty, indolence, malfeasance, misappropriation or misuse of County resources, giving of false information or withholding information when applying for County employment or in response to inquiries from management, criminal conviction that may affect the employee’s position or County department, violation of published departmental rules or these rules, or violation of a Last Chance Agreement.

 12.3 Suspensions.
 A Department Head (or designee) may suspend a non-exempt employee without pay for cause.
 Prior to suspending an employee without pay, the employee will be advised of the charges against them and the probable consequences of those charges and be given at least an informal opportunity to respond.
 The Human Resources Department should be advised whenever a suspension without pay is being considered.
 No service credit may be acquired by the employee during a period of suspension.
-Exempt employees cannot be suspended without pay for less than one work week unless it is for a serious violation of a safety issue.
-Suspensions of less than one work week may jeopardize their exempt status.
+Exempt employees cannot be suspended without pay for less than one work week unless it is for a serious violation of a safety issue or workplace conduct rules and policies.
+Improperly imposed suspensions of less than one work week may jeopardize the employee’s exempt status.

 Notwithstanding the above, where a department head feels there is a significant public interest in immediately suspending an employee without pay, they can do so only with prior approval of the Human Resources Director or County Counsel.